bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 ## Mobile first approach

-Designing for mobile first allows us to take a step back from the current user experience and think about the minimal set of features required for a participant to engage in a session.
+Designing for mobile first allows us to take a step back from the current user experience and think about the minimal set of features required for a participant to engage in a session (you will see lots of examples of this in the designs below).

-The current user experience has a series of windows and layouts to accommodate different users.
+The current Flash-based user experience has a series of windows and layouts to accommodate different users.
 However, mobile applications don’t have windows.
 Instead, they have a core set of elements that intelligently overlay as the user needs to access them.

 We have a similar set of elements in BigBlueButton